 Bowdoin welcomes applications from students hoping to transfer their enrollment from another college or university.

-Transfer applicants should submit the Common Application, the transfer essay, as well as the Bowdoin Supplement by the March 1 deadline.
+Transfer applicants should submit the Common Application by the March 1 deadline.
 Bowdoin requires both high school and college transcripts for admission.

 On-campus interviews with a member of the admissions staff are encouraged for transfer applicants.
 If you are unable to meet with a member of our staff, in some cases an alumni interview may be possible.